Petrol Station FAQ

 - Do you water down your fuel?

-Tesco do not add extra water to their fuel, only additives.
+No, we don’t add extra water to our fuel, only additives.
 Water is present in all fuels, but this is regulated to a certain specification BS EN 228: 2012 for Unleaded and BS EN 590:2013 for diesel.
 The water occurs naturally as part of the refining and distribution process.

 - Why do you need additives in fuel?

-We have two different types of additives in fuel; to ensure the fuel has met British Standards specification and to help engine performance.
+We have two different types of additives in fuel.
+These are to make sure the fuel meets British Standards specification and to help engine performance.

-- What standards are there for fuel in the UK?
+- Are there certain standards for fuel in the UK?

 All fuel sold in the UK must conform to the same British Standards.
 For reference, they are BS EN 228:2012 for Unleaded and BS EN 590: 2013 for diesel.
 With base fuel the same standard across the country, the difference between retailers then comes down to the additives that are blended into the base fuels before going into tankers and off to the forecourt.
 We can’t comment on other retailers, but can tell you that we blend additives into all of our fuels: Tesco Unleaded, Tesco Diesel and Tesco Momentum99.